I Confess (The Beat song)

-"I Confess" is a 1982 song written and recorded by the English band the Beat (known in the United States and Canada as the English Beat).
+"I Confess" is a 1982 song written and recorded by the English ska band the Beat (known in the United States and Canada as the English Beat).
 The song was released as a single from the band's third and final studio album, Special Beat Service, finding moderate chart success in the UK.
 Inspired by the romantic escapades of English tabloids and Wakeling's own personal relationships, the song featured a piano performance led by touring keyboardist Dave "Blockhead" Wright.

 As the album's third single, "I Confess" found moderate success on the charts, peaking at No. 54 on the UK singles chart.
 The song was praised by critics.
 A music video for the track was also produced, featuring the band's parody of the New Romantics.

 Background

 Lyrically, "I Confess" was a mix of Beat frontman Dave Wakeling's personal experiences and sensationalized stories that he had read in magazines.
 Wakeling had been a frequent reader of these magazines; he recalled, "At the same time, I had a bit of an obsession with what was called 'Photo Love' in England.
 They were those teen magazines where they had photographs with bubbles coming out of their mouths.
 Broken hearts and redemption, that sort of thing.
 I loved the cloying, hyper-driven emotion of them, and I'd had my photograph as a pin-up in a couple of them".
 Wakeling then connected his "own tawdry tales of young love" with a tabloid story about a man who "had been caught having sex with his new bride's sister on their wedding day".